 Essentially a loan, margin trading allows you to borrow funds to open positions larger than your account balance.
 The loan has to be repaid once you close the position.

 We allow you to borrow funds in eight cryptocurrencies, as well as two fiat currencies (EUR and USD).

-The margin borrow limits for each currency varies based on your current verification tier:
+The margin borrow limits for each currency varies based on your current verification level:

 Each limit is independent from the other.
-So a Tier 3 user could borrow up to 50,000 EUR and 50,000 USD at the same time (assuming there are funds available to lend).
+So an Intermediate user could borrow up to 50,000 EUR and 50,000 USD at the same time (assuming there are funds available to lend).

 If you try to open a position with margin that exceeds your borrow limits, you will see a "Margin allowance exceeded" error.

 Long vs Short